 - Curry leaves- 1 sprig

-- Soak 1 inch slice of fresh tamarind in 2 tbsp warm water for 2 minutes, crush it in the water and strain the juice.
+- Soak 2 inch slice fresh tamarind in ½ cup lukewarm water for 5 minutes, squeeze the tamarind in water to extract the juice, strain the juice and discard the skin.

-- In a blender, add all the above mentioned ingredients "to grind" along with the tamarind juice, grind it to a smooth paste.
+- In a blender, add all the above mentioned ingredients "to grind", grind to a smooth paste.
 Keep aside.

-- Place a saucepan over medium heat, add oil and let it turn hot.
+- Place a saucepan over medium heat, add oil and let turn hot.

 - Add dry whole red chilies, curry leaves, saute for a few seconds.

-- Add the green pepper paste to the saucepan, combine well.
+- Add the green pepper-coconut mixture to the saucepan, combine well.

-- Cook for a few minutes till the raw smell of green pepper goes away, about 4 to 5 minutes.
+- Cook for a few minutes till the raw smell of green pepper goes away, about 3 minutes.